-As you’ll no doubt find out, golf courses are very busy places and as the game takes the better part of the day, you’ll need to look at dates months before you plan to hold the event.
-When looking to book, check your work calendar with the boss and decide on a handful of dates that would be appropriate for the event.
+As you’ll no doubt find out, a golf course is a very busy place and as the game takes the better part of the day, you’ll need to look at dates months before you plan to hold your corporate event.
+When looking to book, check your work calendar with the boss and decide on a handful of dates that would be appropriate for your golf event.
 If it’s for a charity, it’s best to consult with that charity when date searching, so as not to conflict with other promotions that they’re holding.
-For a team day, remember to explore off peak dates and tee off times as it’s usually a great way to save some money.
+For a team golf outing, remember to explore off peak dates and tee off times as it’s usually a great way to save some money.

 Regardless of the course, there’s likely to be some rules for the day and there will definitely be some differences between the courses, so be aware of:

 Ensure that signage and directions are made for patrons to easily guide them to the correct locations.
-The course can arrange this for you.
-Arrive half an hour or so earlier than your guests or team members, so that you can organise any final details and get a lay of the land.
+The golf course or country club can help arrange this for you.
+Arrive an hour or so earlier than your guests or team members, so that you can organise any final details and get a lay of the land.

-Order-In have a spectacular range of endless menu options from best-in-class caterers to provide the absolute best solution for your corporate golf tournament.
+Order-In have a spectacular range of endless menu options from best-in-class corporate caterers to provide the absolute best solution for your corporate golf tournament.
 Explore your options in our functions and events section and then easily book online or over the phone.
-Remember that we’re here to help, and particularly with larger events, it can be best to chat with one of our friendly consultants over the phone so we can help guide you in the right direction.
-If you're not convinced, here are some reasons why you should use an experienced event manager for your next corporate event.
+Remember that we’re here to help with all your tournament planning needs, and particularly with larger events, it can be best to chat with one of our friendly event consultants over the phone so we can help guide you in the right direction.
+If you're not convinced, here are some reasons why you should use a professional event manager for your next corporate event.